archenovalis/oobabooga-jsonformer-plugin/README.md

 Forked from https://github.com/hallucinate-games/oobabooga-jsonformer-plugin

 Changes:
-* added check to force llms to follow a user designated schema. place jsonSchema_id={schemas.json array index} on the last line of your prompt
+* output now follows a user designated schema from the schemas.json file by placing js={schemas.json array index} on its own line in the prompt (last line seems to be best)
-* added schemas.json file
-* enabled normal (non-schema output) when schema_id not found or invalid
+* enabled normal (non-schema output) when js=# is not in the prompt and on its own line

-Limitations:
-* coded to work within a docker container
-* does not use text_generation.generate_reply_HF
-* hardcoded text_generation.generate_reply_custom

-Todo:
-* allow for use outside of docker container
-* remove hardcoded generate_reply_custom
-* enable generate_reply_HF

 example schema (append to schemas.json) incrementing the id of the last schema by 1: